bcumming/arbor-recipe/readme.md

 /scratch/e1000/bcumming/arbor/build/./bin/ring: error while loading shared libraries: libpugixml.so.1: cannot open shared object file: No such file or directory
 ```

-When `squashfs-mount` or `squashfs-run` was used to mount the image to build the application, it was only mounted for the one process on the login node.
-Other users on the login node don't see the mounted image, likewise it is not mounted on the compute node.
+When `squashfs-mount` or `squashfs-run` was used to mount the image to build the application, it was only mounted for the one process on that node.
+Other users/processes on the node don't see the mounted image, likewise it won't be mounted on the compute nodes `srun` will launch the MPI ranks on.

-A SLURM plugin installed on Hohgant (developed by @simonpintarelli and @jpcoles) accepts a flag to mount an image for rank on the compute nodes.
+A SLURM plugin installed on Hohgant (developed by @simonpintarelli and @jpcoles) accepts a flag to mount an image for each rank on the compute nodes.

 ```bash
 srun -n1 --partition=cpu --uenv-mount-file=$SCRATCH/arbor.squashfs ./bin/ring